 Like any teenager/young adult there are many things you need to think about to plan your future.
 Children's Aid, ADR-Link and the people you feel are important in your life can work together with you to help.

-There are 6 main categories that people concentrate on when working to becoming
+There are 6 categories that people concentrate on when working to becoming a successful person:

 Health